arosenkranz/scenarios/ui-component-docs/intro.md

 # Introduction

-In this scenario, we're going to inherit a UI component library and step through how to build a React UI component and document it using styled-components, Prop Types, Storybook, and MDX.
+In this scenario, we're going to inherit a UI component library built with React, styled-components, Prop Types, and Storybook, and step through how to build and document a React UI component.

-Ensuring that a UI component looks and functions properly is important if a component library is to be used by a cross-functional development team or throughout the open source community.
-Having these components available and well-documented helps developers not only understand how to use a component, but can also support company-based processes such as onboarding a new team member to the design system.
+Ensuring that a UI component looks and is used properly is important if the component library is to be utilized by a cross-functional development team or throughout the open source community.

+This lesson assumes that you have working knowledge of React and CSS-in-JS technologies, and that you know how to configure a Storybook project.
+If you've never set up Storybook before, check out the [Storybook documentation.](https://storybook.js.org/docs/react/get-started/introduction)

 ## Learning Objectives